SevenOS/Data-Modeling/README.md

 - **Need a flexible schema:** Flexible schema can allow for columns to be added that do not have to be used by every row, saving disk space.
 - **Need high availability:** The fact that relational databases are not distributed (and even when they are, they have a coordinator/worker architecture), they have a single point of failure.
 When that database goes down, a fail-over to a backup system occurs and takes time.
 - **Need horizontal scalability:** Horizontal scalability is the ability to add more machines or nodes to a system to increase performance and space for data.

+# Common Questions:
+**What type of companies use Apache Cassandra?**
+All kinds of companies.
+For example, Uber uses Apache Cassandra for their entire backend.
+Netflix uses Apache Cassandra to serve all their videos to customers.
+Good use cases for NoSQL (and more specifically Apache Cassandra) are :

+1. Transaction logging (retail, health care)
+2. Internet of Things (IoT)
+3. Time series data
+4. Any workload that is heavy on writes to the database (since Apache Cassandra is optimized for writes).

+**Would Apache Cassandra be a hindrance for my analytics work?
+If yes, why?**
+Yes, if you are trying to do analysis, such as using GROUP BY statements.
+Since Apache Cassandra requires data modeling based on the query you want, you can't do ad-hoc queries.
+However you can add clustering columns into your data model and create new tables.

+# When to use a NoSQL Database
+- **Need to be able to store different data type formats:** NoSQL was also created to handle different data configurations: structured, semi-structured, and unstructured data.
+JSON, XML documents can all be handled easily with NoSQL.
+- **Large amounts of data:** Relational Databases are not distributed databases and because of this they can only scale vertically by adding more storage in the machine itself.
+NoSQL databases were created to be able to be horizontally scalable.
+The more servers/systems you add to the database the more data that can be hosted with high availability and low latency (fast reads and writes).
+- **Need horizontal scalability:** Horizontal scalability is the ability to add more machines or nodes to a system to increase performance and space for data
+- **Need high throughput:** While ACID transactions bring benefits they also slow down the process of reading and writing data.
+If you need very fast reads and writes using a relational database may not suit your needs.
+- **Need a flexible schema:** Flexible schema can allow for columns to be added that do not have to be used by every row, saving disk space.
+- **Need high availability:** Relational databases have a single point of failure.
+When that database goes down, a failover to a backup system must happen and takes time.

+# When NOT to use a NoSQL Database?
+- **When you have a small dataset:** NoSQL databases were made for big datasets not small datasets and while it works it wasn’t created for that.
+- **When you need ACID Transactions:** If you need a consistent database with ACID transactions, then most NoSQL databases will not be able to serve this need.
+NoSQL database are eventually consistent and do not provide ACID transactions.
+However, there are exceptions to it.
+Some non-relational databases like MongoDB can support ACID transactions.
+- **When you need the ability to do JOINS across tables:** NoSQL does not allow the ability to do JOINS.
+This is not allowed as this will result in full table scans.
+- **If you want to be able to do aggregations and analytics**
+- **If you have changing business requirements :** Ad-hoc queries are possible but difficult as the data model was done to fix particular queries
+- **If your queries are not available and you need the flexibility :** You need your queries in advance.
+If those are not available or you will need to be able to have flexibility on how you query your data you might need to stick with a relational database

+# Caveats to NoSQL and ACID Transactions
+There are some NoSQL databases that offer some form of ACID transaction.
+As of v4.0, MongoDB added multi-document ACID transactions within a single replica set.
+With their later version, v4.2, they have added multi-document ACID transactions in a sharded/partitioned deployment.

+- Check out this documentation from MongoDB on [multi-document ACID transactions](https://www.mongodb.com/collateral/mongodb-multi-document-acid-transactions)
+- Here is another link documenting [MongoDB's ability to handle ACID transactions](https://www.mongodb.com/blog/post/mongodb-multi-document-acid-transactions-general-availability)

+Another example of a NoSQL database supporting ACID transactions is MarkLogic.
+- Check out this link from their [blog](https://www.marklogic.com/blog/how-marklogic-supports-acid-transactions/) that offers ACID transactions.